SatsuyaSystems/discord-bot-template/README.md

 3. Restart the bot.

 After restarting, you should see the new command in Discord without needing to register anything.
+You can use subfolders to manage your Commands, for example `commands/managment/banUser.py` would work.

 ## Adding Tasks